Sophisticate Alarm Analysis and Management

 The Process Alarm Toolkit assists in all aspects of alarm maintenance, from operator interfaces to management of change functions to quality control.

-1. AlarmCapture: It automatically collects alarms, events, and logs from DCS and stores them to an MS-SQL or MS-ACCESS database.
+• Collection: It automatically collects alarms, events, and logs from DCS and stores them to an standard database.

 It will even send a page, SMS, or Voice when specified alarms (Tag name, Parameter, Message, Person, Telephone Number, and Deadband) occur -- instantly alerting key plant